 Windows 10 clients don’t need any updates or changes since TLS 1.1 and 1.2 is supported and enabled out of the box.

 Here are the details:

 1- Apply latest Windows updates to Windows server including Updates for Exchange server.
 As of this article, Cumulative Update 20 (CU 20) for Exchange 2013 is available.
 You don’t need to be at CU 20, but I usually cover all bases in case I overlook updates.

 2- You should update Windows 7/8 machines and Server 2008, 2008 R2 and Server 2012 – Windows Updates.
-There is an update that came out in 2016 to enable TLS 1.1 and TLS 1.2 – chances are you have it unless you never updated Windows or never checked.
+There is an update that came out in 2016 that added support for TLS 1.1 and TLS 1.2 – chances are you do already have it unless you never updated Windows or never checked.